Help Center

 What happens if my account is suspended?+

 If we suspend or ban an account, we email you the specific reason so you're never left guessing.
-Some suspensions are temporary — they lift automatically once the set time is up — and if we reinstate an account, we email you to let you know.
+Some suspensions are temporary and lift automatically once the set time is up, and if we reinstate an account, we email you to let you know.
 If you believe it was a mistake, you can appeal by contacting support.

 For hosts